Posts

 Letting go : The Lesson I Din't want, But Needed

-There are a few lot of things that don't break us, but they just ask us to be released.
-There is a certain heaviness we carry - Not because we have to but because we don't to how to put it down or how to let it go.
-For me, it was a friendship that I held on to too tightly.
-It had once brought joy.
-Laughter.
-Comfort.
-But over a period of time, it started feeling like walking on eggshells, I felt that I am being responsible for soneone else's happiness while neglecting my own.
-Still, I clung to it.
-Because letting go felt like a failure.
-It felt like giving up on something that meant the world once.
-Until one day, I realized: I wasn't holding on out of love anymore.
-I was holding on out of fear - of being wrong, of being alone, of what others might think.
-And thats when I learnt what letting go actually means.
-Letting go isn't always dramatic.
-It's not a slammed door or a final message.
-Sometimes, its just waking up and choosing peace over pressure.
-Som...
+There are many things that don’t break us; they just ask to be released.
+We carry a certain heaviness.
+It's not because we have to, but because we don’t know how to set it down or let it go.
+For me, it was a friendship I clung to too tightly.
+It used to bring joy, laughter, and comfort.
+But over time, it began to feel like walking on eggshells.
+I felt responsible for someone else's happiness while neglecting my own.
+Still, I held on.
+Letting go felt like failing.
+It felt like giving up on something that once meant the world to me.
+Then one day, I realized I wasn’t holding on out of love anymore.
+I was holding on out of fear—fear of being wrong, fear of being alone, and fear of what others might think.
+That’s when I learned what letting go truly means.
+Letting go isn’t always dramatic.
+It’s not a slammed door or a final message.
+Sometimes, it’s simply waking up and choosing peace over pressure.
+Sometimes, it’s not about walking away, but stepping back—kindly, firmly, and fully. ...

 The quiet moment that changed me

-Sometimes it is not a breakthrough, its not a speech or an achievement.
-It's just a single, quiet moment - like watching my kid fill the water bottle for school or tie the shoe lace without asking for help.
+Sometimes it is not a break through, a speech, or an achievement.
+It can be quiet moment like watching my kid fill the water bottle for school or tie their shoe laces without asking for help.
 I stood there holding my breath.
-And in that silence a sudden wave struck me quiet hard, my kid doesnot need me the same way as before though they need me forever.
-No, it was not saddness.
-It was a shift- a soft shift - the turning of a page to a new chapter.
-That very moment made me realize growth is not always loud or obviously visible.
-Many times, it happens in the background.
-It happens softly may be that is why we fail to notice.
-No I wont say we fail, rather we are too busy to notice.
-And the real BIG lesson?
-Letting go can be quiet too.
-But no less powerful.
+In that silence, a sudden wave hit me.
+My kid does not need me, the same way as before, yet they will always need me.
+No, it was not sadness.
+It was a shift, a soft shift, like turning a page to a new chapter.
+That moment showed me that growth is not always loud or obviously visible.
+Often, it happens in the background, softly.
+May be that is why we fail to notice.
+Actually, I won't say we fail.
+We are just too busy to notice.
+And the real big lesson?
+Letting go can be quite too, but it is no less powerful.

 Welcome to My Journal of Growth